 Read the full review: Kobo Clara HD

-Announced in July 2020, the Nia is the latest ereader to join the Kobo ranks.
-It's the cheapest Kobo model, a no-frills device that offers direct competition to the basic Amazon Kindle.
+Announced in July 2020, the Nia is the latest ereader to join the Kobo ranks, and also the company's cheapest device.
+It's a no-frills ereader that offers direct competition to the basic Amazon Kindle.
 While it's priced a touch higher than the Kindle, you do get a slightly better and more responsive 6-inch screen, with a resolution of 1024x758, or 212ppi (a step-up from the 167ppi Kindle display).

 You also get a more streamlined user interface which, over the last couple of years, has seen steady improvements.
 The new features that debuted last year on the Libra H2O have made their way to the Nia, making it a lot more user-friendly than any Kindle model.